5 Simple Steps to Clean Out the Medicine Cabinet

 Regularly cleaning out your older adult’s medicine cabinet makes sure that their medications are safe and up-to-date

-Older adults are the most common consumers of medication in the U.S., with 85% taking at least one medication on a regular basis, and 36% taking 5 or more.
+Aging adults are the most common consumers of medication in the U.S., with 85% taking at least one medication regularly, and 36% taking five or more.

-Plus, nearly 40% of older adults use over-the-counter (OTC) products and 64% use dietary supplements on a regular basis.
+Plus, nearly 40% of older adults use over-the-counter (OTC) products, and 64% use dietary supplements regularly.

-Every home has some form of a medicine cabinet for storing all these medications.
-However, they tend to accumulate over time, which can lead to health risks.
+Every home has some form of medicine cabinet for storing medications.
+However, they tend to accumulate over time, posing health risks.

-This article shares three reasons why it’s important to regularly clean out your older adult’s medicine cabinet and five simple steps to get it done safely.
+This article shares three reasons why it’s essential to regularly clean out your older adult’s medicine cabinet and five simple steps to do so safely.

 Cleaning out your older adult’s medicine cabinet is an important yearly task.